I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

-Do I have to submit final paper in order to get the ECTS credits?
+Do I have to submit a final paper to get the ECTS credits?
 Will I still get a certificate if I don't?

-We only give 5 ECTS credits to participants who have successfully completed all course requirements and have submitted their final papers the course lecturer.
-Specific details on final paper, dates of submission and grading policy are given by each course lecturer.
+We only give 4 ECTS credits to participants who have completed all course requirements and have submitted their final papers to the course lecturer.
+Specific details on the final paper, dates of submission, and grading policy are given by each course lecturer.
 If a participant does not fulfill all course requirements mentioned above, he or she cannot qualify to receive the ECTS credits.

 ACCOMMODATION IN BELGRADE

-I would like to reserve my accommodation, do you have any suggestions where to look?
+I would like to reserve my accommodation, do you have any suggestions about where to look?

-If you prefer to find accommodation in a walking distance from the Faculty of Media and Communications (FMK) where the Summer School is taking place, you may want to check the following hostels near Karađorđeva street: New Hostel Belgrade, Hostel Central Station, Hostel Play or Home Sweet Home Hostel.
+If you prefer to find accommodation within walking distance from the Faculty of Media and Communications (FMK) where the Summer School is taking place, we would recommend searching for available hostels and hotel in the area.

 You may also try Airbnb in Belgrade, we have noticed some great places for rent.

-Please note that Summer School participants are responsible for finding and reserving their own accommodation.
+Please note that Summer School participants are responsible for finding and reserving their accommodation.